-As mentioned on other pages, the weather has impacted our bats.
-When they were emerging from hibernation and looking to feed up on insects the nights were icy cold and there were zero insects about.
-Bats that were already extremely hungry after not eating during the winter months were forced to venture out and were being grounded due to hunger and cold.
-This also meant that many bats were easy prey for cat attacks.
+As mentioned on other pages, the weather has severely impacted our bats.
+When our bats were emerging from hibernation and looking to feed on insects, the nights were icy cold and there were zero insects about.
+Bats that were already extremely hungry after not eating during the winter months were forced to venture out, and due to hunger and cold, were weak, which made them easy prey for cats.

-Bizarrely, whilst typing this update the phone has just rung again – this time a Somerset vet requesting help with a small bat that has just been handed in to her Surgery…so must dash.
-Another bat is in need of help.
+Bizarrely, while typing this update, the phone has just rung again – this time a vet requesting help with a small bat that has just been handed into their Surgery, so must dash and prepare, as he too is now on his way. over.